loginom/admin-guide-l10n/data-en/desktop/setup.md

 To start the **Loginom Desktop** it is required to configure the licensing keys (refer to  [Licensing Keys](../licenses/README.md)).

-To use the server network dongles, it is required to create the [GnClient.ini](https://dev.guardant.ru/pages/viewpage.action?pageId=1277980) file in the `"C:\ProgramData\BaseGroup\Loginom 6\Personal"` directory
+To use network dongles server, it is required to create the [GnClient.ini](https://dev.guardant.ru/pages/viewpage.action?pageId=1277980) file in the `"C:\ProgramData\BaseGroup\Loginom 6\Personal"` directory